Mathématique: The Set of All You Don't Know

 “He’s in New York,” Telford continues.
 “He’s been given the Top Tier Recruitment Cocktail but escaped before he got anything else.
 He has no personal memories, and we know exactly where he is.”

-Volker stays quiet, fighting the chill in his bones and the excitement in his brain.
+Volker stays quiet, fighting the chill in his bones and the fire in his brain.

 “Asking him if he wants to come with us.
 Asking him if he wants to unlock the nine-chevron address.
 Independent of the Air Force.
 Independent of the Lucian Alliance.
 Just the three of us.
 You, me, and him.”

-Volker crosses his arms, listening for the crystal harmonics of their cannibalized hyperdrive engines.
-They’re not being used, but still, very softly, they sing.
+Volker crosses his arms.
+He listens for the crystal harmonics of their cannibalized hyperdrive engines.
+They’re not active, but still, very softly, they sing.

 “What if he says no?”
 Volker asks.

-“Becoming more singular all the time, I see,” Rush says, looking at Volker.
+“Becoming more singular all the time, I see.”
+Imaginary Rush looks at Volker.
 The embroidery on his white dress shirt has turned blue-green and impossibly intricate.
 Like it’s not embroidery at all.

 “You okay?”
 Telford asks.